Applying for care benefits

 As with the assessment, when stating reasons for the appeal it is advantageous to have a rough understanding of the criteria used by the appraisers and how the care grade is determined.

-Consumer advice centers offer an explanation of this.
+Consumer advice centers offer an explanation of the process.

 The care assessment may not be an accurate reflection of the reality of the care situation for one of the following reasons: